banyek/encifs/PERFORMANCE.md

-EncFS Performance
+EnciFS Performance
 =================

-EncFS runs in user-space while eCryptfs runs in the kernel.
+EnciFS runs in user-space while eCryptfs runs in the kernel.
-This is why it is often assumed that eCryptfs is faster than EncFS.
+This is why it is often assumed that eCryptfs is faster than EnciFS.
-To compare the actual performance of EncFS and eCryptfs on top of different backing disks, the EncFS test suite contains an automated performance test - [benchmark.pl](tests/benchmark.pl).
+To compare the actual performance of EnciFS and eCryptfs on top of different backing disks, the EnciFS test suite contains an automated performance test - [benchmark.pl](tests/benchmark.pl).

-performance.pl takes care of setting up EncFS and eCryptfs mounts, clearing caches and syncing disks between the tests, and also to unmount and clean up everything in the end.
+performance.pl takes care of setting up EnciFS and eCryptfs mounts, clearing caches and syncing disks between the tests, and also to unmount and clean up everything in the end.